By Andrew Heideman, PT/ATC

 - Nerve conduction survey

 To monitor your progress, these tests may be repeated every few weeks.
 In mild cases, BP injuries respond well to non-surgical treatments such as:

 - Physical therapy to learn safe exercises that may help restore function in the shoulders, arms, and hands

-- Corticosteroid injections that will help manage pain during healing process
+- Corticosteroid injections that will help manage pain during the healing process

 - Assistive devices such as splints, braces, and compression sleeves